About the ACR Appropriateness Criteria

 The guidelines are developed and reviewed annually by expert panels in diagnostic imaging and interventional radiology.
 Each panel includes leaders in radiology and other specialties.
-In 2020, there are 190 Diagnostic Imaging and Interventional Radiology topics with 938 variants and for our Diagnostic Imaging topics over 1680 clinical scenarios.
+In 2023, there are 233 Diagnostic Imaging and Interventional Radiology topics with over 1100 variants and for our Diagnostic Imaging topics 3000 clinical scenarios.

 The ACR allows individuals to use the ACR Appropriateness Criteria for research, scientific, and/or informational purposes only.
 If you wish to use the ACR Appropriateness Criteria for other reasons, please complete the online ACR permission request form .

 During the 1990s, the ACR recognized the need to define national guidelines for appropriate use of imaging technologies.
 These guidelines became known as the ACR Appropriateness Criteria (ACR AC).
 In 1993, the ACR AC were formally introduced by K.K.
 Wallace, MD, (former chair of ACR Board of Chancellors) during testimony to the U.S. House Ways and Means Committee.
 Dr. Wallace stated that the ACR was ready to create guidelines for radiology to eliminate inappropriate utilization of radiologic services.1, 2